The Man from Del Monte

 The sense of betrayal I felt on arriving in Aberystwyth and finding it wasn’t true about the sandwiches never left me and became the grain of sand in the oyster that eventually led to my Aberystwyth Noir series of novels.

 I’m always pleased to hear from readers.
 You can write about anything you like, it doesn’t have to be about the books.
 If you’re not bonkers, I’ll write back.
 Please be aware, though, that occasionally I reply to people who plainly are bonkers so the receipt of a reply can not be taken as a pyschiatric diagnosis, nor as a certificate of competence to operate machinery.
-Just click on the icon at the top.
+There’s a contact link somewhere, I can’t remember where.
+Look around.
+If you can’t find it write to me…ah!

 Babylon, Shangri-La, Xanadu…all these great cities have one thing in common: They are difficult to get to.
 Aberystwyth, by contrast, is just around the corner.
 Why not sample the delights of this beautiful and oh, so iconic seaside town in the company of Malcolm Pryce, author of the acclaimed Aberystwyth Noir detective books?